litszwaiboris/dotfiles/README.md

 # Installation
 ### Any Linux
-`git clone https://github.com/litszwaiboris/dotfiles ~/dotfiles && cd ~/dotfiles && ./install.sh`
+`git clone https://github.com/litszwaiboris/dotfiles ~/dotfiles && cd ~/dotfiles && git checkout linux-hypr && ./install.sh`

 # Advanced Customization
 This rice has a few components in their respective folders, follow their respective wiki for more information.